ASingham/MMAN4020_T3_2022_Purple_House/README.md

     "Done uploading"
     ```

-4. Open the Serial Monitor in the Arduino IDE
+4. Open the Serial Monitor in the Arduino IDE by pressing the button highlighted by the red circle below

     To see the output from the board, set the baud rate to:
     #### `115200`